jellyr/scheme/README.md

 1) What is this version of scheme?

-   this version is used in linux x86_64, and has least dependency on other libs for research purpose;
+   this version is used in linux x86_64 originating from chez scheme, and has least dependency on other libs for research purpose;
    and there are only two files to be bulit:

    ```